Germany's DAX outperforms European shares after strong data

 "European shares are also up on the back of a rebound in Chinese stocks overnight."

 A surge in late-afternoon buying helped Chinese stocks erase early losses and end sharply higher.
-But trading volumes in both equity and index futures markets shrank, after a slew of government steps aimed at curbing speculative activity.
+But trading volumes in both equity and index futures markets shrank sharply after a slew of government steps aimed at curbing speculative activity.

+Late on Monday, China said it would remove tax on dividend incomes for investors who hold stocks for more than a year in an effort to encourage longer-term investment.
+The announcement came hours after regulators proposed introducing a "circuit breaker" on China's flagship CSI300 index to help stabilise the market.

+"With volatility having receded somewhat during the past few days it appears that investors have been reassessing the potential negative fallout from the slowdown in China," Markus Huber, senior analyst at Peregrine & Black, said.

-Miners tracked a rally in metals prices after China's August trade data showed copper imports holding steady despite signs of a broader struggle for growth.
-Overall, China's imports shrank far more than expected in August, falling for a 10th straight month.
+Miners tracked a rally in metals prices after China's August trade data showed copper imports holding steady despite signs of broader struggles for growth.
+Overall, China's imports shrank far more than expected in August, falling for the 10th straight month.

 DUBAI, March 26 Here are some factors that may affect Middle East stock markets on Sunday.
 Reuters has not verified the press reports and does not vouch for their accuracy.